musahibrahimali/geofinmaps-mtn/README.md

 - once all is deployed get all the function links
 - you can get all the links after the deployment process or navigate to the functions tab on the firebase console and get the links from the functions on the dashboard
 - replace the function links in the .env file with the links you got from the firebase console
+- replace the APIKEY in the .env file with the api key you got from the developer console
 - **contact me in case of any issues**